 4. Figure out how to sort through feedback

-Here’s the rule I used (I didn’t invent this, many people have pointed this out before me) – if I got one piece of feedback, it’s subjective and open to debate.
-If I got two similar pieces of feedback, the book changed, regardless of how I felt about it.
+Here’s the rule I used (I didn’t invent this, many people have pointed this out before me) – if I got a unique piece of feedback, it’s subjective and open to debate.
+If I got two similar pieces of feedback, I needed to change the book, even if I didn’t agree.
 The challenge was understanding the feedback, even when my Beta Readers didn’t.